 They may want to marry their dad or mom or brother or sister and may have only a hazy idea about gender.
 Completely separate from any recognition of skin tone differences, children may choose friends or "whom they can marry" on the basis of whom they sat next to at group that day, who shared their snack, or who made a tall block tower.

-Helping Children Understand a Diverse World
+How to Help Children Understand a Diverse World

 Children have a lot to learn about the world and their place in it, about how to make friends and meet others.
 The learning goes on throughout our lifetime as we are finding our way in a complicated and richly diverse world.
 If children are going to grow up prepared to flourish in multicultural communities and a global society, they need our active and thoughtful engagement as guides to a world where prejudice and racism have no place.